Azure/azure-quickstart-templates/sas-viya/README.md

 ## Appendix A: Configuring the Identities Service
 <a name="AddAVerify"></a>
 ### Verify Security Settings
-Ensure that port 389 on your Lightweight Directory Access Protocol (LDAP) machine can be accessed by the SAS Viya machines.
+Ensure that the correct port on your Lightweight Directory Access Protocol (LDAP) or secure LDAP (LDAPS) machine can be accessed by the SAS Viya machines:
+* Port 389 if using LDAP
+* Port 636 if using secure LDAP (LDAPS).
+For more information about securing LDAP connections, see [Encrypt LDAP Connections](https://go.documentation.sas.com/?docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&docsetVersion=3.4&locale=en#p1bai319815977n1bzdyyxr3d5he) in the Encryption in SAS Viya: Data in Motion.

 <a name="AddACreateServiceAccount"></a>
 ### Create a Service Account